 Yann Levy, who’s hatched such spots as Japanese cocktail bar Gokudo, downtown izakaya Biiru, and Cuban eatery La Habanera, plans to open a “cyberpunk” Japanese noodle bar called Neotokyo in Downtown Montreal’s business district, likely in January 2022.
 For ownership, he’s joined by Ilan Benhaim, co-founder of French e-commerce website Veepee.

-The restaurant’s compact menu will center on classic ramen and its no-broth alternative, mazemen — an offering Levy says was devised in collaboration with celebrated New York City chef Shigetoshi Nakamura, of the eponymous Nakamura and Niche.
-Otherwise, diners can expect a few additional sides, cocktails, imported sakes, and wines.
+The restaurant’s compact menu will center on classic ramen and its no-broth alternative, mazemen — an offering Levy says was devised in collaboration with celebrated New York City chef Shigetoshi Nakamura of the eponymous Nakamura and Niche.
+Otherwise, diners can expect a few other sides, cocktails, imported sakes, and wines.

-Located on Viger West, Neotokyo’s design will veer retro futuristic, taking cues from the gritty technology-governed cityscapes popularized by Blade Runner, itself modelled on the Phillip K. Dick sci-fi novel Do Androids Dream of Electric Sheep?
-The restaurant’s name is itself an allusion to the fictional dystopian metropolis where cyberpunk manga series Akira is set.
+Located on Viger West, Neotokyo’s design will veer retro-futuristic, taking cues from the gritty technology-governed cityscapes popularized by Blade Runner, itself modelled on the Phillip K. Dick sci-fi novel Do Androids Dream of Electric Sheep?
+The restaurant’s name is an allusion to the fictional dystopian metropolis where the cyberpunk manga series Akira is set.

 Though still under construction, once Neotokyo opens, diners can expect a dark and moody atmosphere — “a bit post-apocalyptic” even, Levy says — peppered with back-lit signage, glowing neon lettering, and plenty of raw concrete surfaces.
 Asked about his inspiration, Levy sends Eater this clip from the Scott film, where Harrison Ford’s character perches onto a stool in a back-alley noodle shop before being hauled off, bowl in hand, by the cops.